Chart Color Schemes

 Bowenfels features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 60.9% of all households, including 21.0% couples with children, 19.7% couples without children, and 18.3% single parent families.
-Non-family households comprise the remaining 39.1%, with lone person households at 35.8% and group households making up 3.4%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households account for 60.9% of all households, including 21.0% that are couples with children, 19.7% that are couples without children, and 18.3% that are single parent families.
+Non-family households make up the remaining 39.1%, with lone person households at 35.8% and group households comprising 3.4%.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households